If you’re wondering how to pass ACCA Accountant in Business this comprehensive guide will tell you everything you need to know to pass first time.

 Eligible previous qualifications include certain certificates and diplomas, relevant foundation, Bachelor or postgraduate degrees and other professional qualifications.

-You can find out whether you have exemption from ACCA Accountant in Business with the ACCA exemption calculator.
+You can find out whether you have an exemption from ACCA Accountant in Business with the ACCA exemption calculator.

-However, even if you can claim exemption to ACCA Accountant in Business that doesn’t necessarily mean you should.
+However, even if you can claim an exemption to ACCA Accountant in Business that doesn’t necessarily mean you should.
 Exemptions can have the downside that you don’t build the foundational knowledge and skills that you’ll rely on in later papers.
 In fact, this is one big reason students fail later papers.